Checkmarx/JS-SCP/src/authentication-password-management/other-guidelines.md

   period of time sufficient to discourage brute force guessing of credentials, but not so long as to allow for a denial-of-service attack to be performed_"

-  This is an additional protection against bruteforce.
+  This is an additional protective measure against bruteforce.
 If possible, use this combined with the `express-brute` (or the package chosen to deal with bruteforce) to comply with good security practices.

 [1]: https://www.npmjs.com/package/speakeasy